CSBDeep/CSBDeep/README.md

 # CSBDeep_code

+Work in progress.

-Please see the documentation at http://csbdeep.bioimagecomputing.com/doc/.
+Please go to the documentation at http://csbdeep.bioimagecomputing.com/doc/.